mila49/cf-repo/README.md

 **Minor subtype resolution remains challenging (ARI = 0.185).** Within-lineage subtypes (e.g. Secretory→Club/Goblet) share highly similar transcriptomic profiles.
 The model captures major lineages robustly but struggles to resolve fine subpopulations — a limitation shared with the original PCA-based pipeline and inherent to fully unsupervised approaches on this dataset.

+**Ground-truth reliability is itself an open question.** The reference `major`/`minor` labels from the Carraro et al. study were themselves derived from an unsupervised PCA + Louvain pipeline followed by expert curation.
+We do not have full visibility into their inter-annotator agreement, the rules used for boundary cases, or how ambiguous cells were assigned.
+A low ARI against these labels therefore does not necessarily indicate a poor embedding — it may reflect genuine biological structure that the reference pipeline could not resolve, or a defensible alternative partitioning of the same continuous state space.
+Reference-based metrics should thus be read as *consistency indicators*, not as absolute correctness measures.

+**Signature-based interpretations inherit the same caveat.** The signature gene sets used for cluster annotation are those proposed in the reference paper.
+They are curated but not exhaustive, may over-represent well-studied lineages (Basal, Secretory, Ciliated) relative to rare types (Ionocyte, NE, FOXN4+), and can miss dataset-specific marker variability.
+When a cluster's top-scoring signature does not match the reference label, part of the disagreement can come from the incompleteness of these lists rather than from a mis-clustered cell.

+**Attention interpretability is informative but weaker than expected.** Ideally the cluster-level attention heatmap would show a strong diagonal — each cluster paying most attention to itself — since intra-cluster cells should be more informative for reconstruction than out-of-cluster ones.
+In practice the diagonal is only mildly enhanced and off-diagonal weights remain non-trivial.
+Two effects likely combine here: (i) the airway epithelial cell types are genuinely close in transcriptomic space (Basal↔Secretory↔Ciliated form a differentiation continuum, not clean islands), so nearest-neighbour attention naturally reaches across cluster boundaries; and (ii) because clusters are themselves labelled via imperfect signatures (previous point), some cells assigned to cluster A biologically resemble cluster B, mechanically diluting the diagonal.
+Attention plots should therefore be interpreted as *relational* — highlighting which cell types the model treats as most similar — rather than as a sharp cluster-purity readout.

 **Interpretability adds value even without refinement.** Decoupling GAT training from the clustering pipeline (interpretability-only mode) preserves the cleanest embeddings for clustering while still exposing a graph-attention view over the final cell-type communities — a useful compromise between predictive quality and biological explainability.

 ### 8.6 Limitations and Future Work